 The Major Field written exam will be four hours in length and administered by the student's major advisor and read by the student's committee.
-The two Minor field written exams will be two hours in length and administered by each of the two other members of the committee.
+The two Minor field written exams will be two hours in length and administered by two other members of the committee.

 The chair of the student's committee will issue the question(s) for the major field exam; the chair may solicit questions for the major field exam from other committee members as well.
 The chair generally solicits the minor field questions from the committee, but he/she may also contribute a question.

 Students develop a reading list in conjunction with their committees and are also encouraged to ask their committees if there are particular themes, issues, or topics on which they would like the student to focus.
-The final reading list is determined by the committee chair.
+The final reading list is determined by the committee chair and members of the committee who are asking minor field exam questions.